 At 14.10hrs, Grace filled his biplane with enough petrol to fly for 4-5hours and started on his return flight to Swingate.
 An hour later anxiety was being expressed as he had not arrived and by 17.00hrs search vessels were patrolling the fog-enveloped Channel.
 A general wireless call was made to all the coastguard stations and light houses/vessels informing them of Grace’s disappearance.
 As time past the most optimistic were saying that Grace had been wearing a cork-lined coat, so even if he had come down in the sea and the plane sank, he would keep afloat but nothing was heard of him.
 On 6 January 1911, pilot’s goggles and a cap was found on the beach at Mariakerke, in Belgium.
 They were later identified as belonging to Cecil Grace.

-Lieutenant Anderson and Lieutenant Gill of the 5th Squadron flew Maurice Farman biplanes accompanied by members of the Corps flew to an altitude of 4,000 feet.
-Three more Maurice Farman biplanes were later flown in from Salisbury Plain followed by two Henry Farman biplanes and a Bleriot monoplane.
+Land at Swingate and an airfield at Capel were commandeered by the RFC.
+The Swingate land was to be converted into an airfield for military purposes and in 1915 Capel aerodrome was classified as an RNAS airship station and small airships (Blimps) were based there.
+A few weeks before, at the Duke of York’s school, near Swingate, Lieutenants Anderson Gill of the RFC 5th Squadron and other members of the Corps flew Maurice Farman biplanes gave an impromptu show of exhibition of flying to an altitude of 4,000 feet.
 All the engines were 80-horsepower Gnomes.
-In the afternoon the pilots gave an impromptu show of exhibition flying much to the delight of the crowd but as the planes landed the crowd surged onto the field.
+This was much to the delight of the crowd but as the planes landed the crowd surged onto the field.
 Mounted military police and mechanics soon restored order and kept the crowd back.
 The highlight of the afternoon was when Lieutenant Stopforth took Duke of York’s pupil, Sergi Mott for a flight in one of the Maurice Farman biplanes.
 When the plane reached an altitude that the occupants could just be still seen by the crowd, Lieutenant Stopforth switched the engine off.
 Making a ‘splendid spiral descent the plane was landed in a graceful style.’
 The young Sergi said that he enjoyed the flight!

 On 2 August 1914, two days before the outbreak of World War I, the first aeroplanes arrived at Swingate, or St Margaret’s aerodrome, as it was officially named.
 The airfield was the base of the first Royal Flying Corps (RFC) squadrons that were being sent to the Western Front.
 The RFC had been formed by the Air Battalion of the Royal Engineers and was under the control of the military.
 At the beginning of the War the planes did not possess any armaments, other than revolvers and automatic pistols carried by the pilot.
 The first RFC aircraft to land in France was a BE 2A of 2 Squadron flown by Lt H S Harvey-Kelly, which had taken off from Swingate for Amiens in France, at 06.25hrs on 3 August.
-By Monday 10 August 1914, some fourteen hangers had been erected at Swingate and there was a large assembly of aeroplanes with fresh arrivals every hour.
+By Monday 10 August 1914, some fourteen hangars had been erected at Swingate and there was a large assembly of aeroplanes with fresh arrivals every hour.
 On Thursday 13 August, the aeroplanes were leaving at intervals of about one minute.
-In total four squadrons flew from the aerodrome to Amiens between 13 and 15 August 1914 as a contingent of the British Expeditionary Force.
+In total four squadrons – 56 machines – flew from the aerodrome to Amiens between 13 and 15 August 1914.
+From there they flew to Maubeuge as part of the British Expeditionary Force.
+These squadrons played their part in the retreat from Mons but sustained heavy casualties.

 At about this time a series of trenches and redoubts were constructed as part of the Fortress Dover defences.
 From aerial photographs, held by the Imperial War Museum and taken later on in the War, three redoubts were constructed at Swingate.
 On nearby Northfall, meadow RFC accommodation huts were erected and Connaught Barracks were built nearby.
 Between Fort Burgoyne and the Duke of York’s school, tin huts (later called Tin Town) were erected as accommodation for the Royal Naval Air Service to defend the Admiralty Harbour.
 The RFC quickly proved their worth in air reconnaissance.
 Particularly, halting the German advance in France and providing information on exposed flanks and weak points in the German lines.
 As the War progressed, satellite airfields related to Swingate, were laid including Guston airfield – between the Duke of York’s school and Swingate windmill.